-A House is a community of residents in Stark Hall who live in the same named community with the same policies and regulations.
-Each House has its own set of officers as well as an RA who coordinates the business and programs.
-Stark Hall has ten individual houses named by the residents after famous women.
-Residents have an opportunity to develop a small community within the larger residential community in Stark Hall.
+A House is a community of residents who live in the same named community with the same policies and regulations.
+Each House has its own set of officers as well as an RA who coordinates community activities.
+Stark Hall's individual houses have been named, by the residents, after famous women, and houses in Guinn Hall have been named after famous people in the arts and entertainment fields.
+Residents have an opportunity to develop a small community within the larger residential community.